Bassitt shines, A's hit 3 homers in 6-2 win over Angels - WHIZ News

 Matt Olson and Aramís García hit solo homers, while Mark Canha tripled, doubled and scored two runs as the first-place A’s took the first two games and claimed the series victory over their last-place downstate rivals.

-Bassitt (4-2) gave up only a leadoff walk and David Fletcher’s slow-rolling single during the first seven innings.
-Although he struck out eight and got within four outs of his first career complete game, Bassit gave up three hits and both runs in the eighth, getting chased by Shohei Ohtani’s RBI triple to center.
+Bassitt gave up three hits and both runs in the eighth, getting chased by Shohei Ohtani’s RBI triple to center.

+“He’s come a long way,” A’s manager Bob Melvin said after Bassitt’s longest start since May 2019.
+“Used to be that he threw a ton of pitches, worked more effectively wild at times.
+Now, not only does he know where it’s going, but he’s working efficiently, and he’s added some pitches to the mix that make it more unpredictable.”

-Ohtani also doubled — giving him a major league-leading 28 extra-base hits — and drove in his team-leading 34th run of the season for Los Angeles, which has lost nine of 12.
+Ohtani also doubled off Bassitt — giving him a major league-leading 28 extra-base hits — and drove in his team-leading 34th run of the season for Los Angeles.
+Ohtani also leads the majors with 104 total bases.

-Sandoval was mostly solid, but the A’s battered Los Angeles’ beleaguered bullpen.
+“He’s a world-class hitter,” Bassitt said of Ohtani.
+“He’s one of the very, very, very few guys in the league that is able to get completely fooled, yet beat you at the same time, which you saw the last at-bat (with the triple).
+It’s beyond impressive at this point, what he’s done and what he’s doing.”

+The Angels have lost nine of 12, and they dropped to 19-27 with Trout’s return still weeks away — possibly after the still-distant All Star break.

-Olson led off the sixth with his 11th homer of the season, connecting off reliever Alex Claudio.
-García added his second of the season leading off the seventh off Hunter Strickland, and Brown hit his seventh homer of the season off Junior Guerra in the eighth.
+Olson led off the sixth with his 11th homer, connecting off Alex Claudio.
+García homered leading off the seventh off Hunter Strickland, and Brown hit his seventh of the season off Junior Guerra in the eighth.

+“Obviously losing is never fun, and we’re trying as hard as we can to manufacture a win however we can,” Sandoval said.
+“It will come together soon.”

 DEVILISH DEFENSE